 When fall arrives, it’s easy for me to get excited about the holidays!!
-Seriously, Halloween is around the corner, then comes Thanksgiving, and Bam… Christmas are here.
+Seriously, Halloween is around the corner, then comes Thanksgiving, and Bam… Christmas is here.
 I don’t want to sound crazy.
 Holidays may seem far away, but it’s only 55 days away.
 Yep…just 8 weeks!
 So I really need to plan ahead if I want to share all my favorite holiday recipes, that for some reason or other, I haven’t shared yet.

 So what a better way to start than with a juicy rustic, tremendously tender, and tastes ridiculously delicious Venezuelan Pernil.

 This succulent piece of meat is a holiday staple in Venezuela.
 It’s served with hallacas (Venezuelan tamales), pan de jamon (Venezuelan ham, olive and raisins stuffed bread) and ensalada de gallina (potato and chicken salad).